ldsad7/my_homeworks/README.md

 # homework
-There are my homeworks for university
+There are my homeworks for the university